 • Dr. Miljan Grbovic

-Olympics, World and European championships medalist in basketball, handball, volleyball, water polo, and gymnastics with five different national teams; over 40 years of university experience and professional development at most prestigious educational programs in the world.
+Olympic, World, and European medalist in basketball, handball, volleyball, water polo, and gymnastics with five national teams; over 40 years of university and professional development experience at the world’s top educational programs.

 • Dejan Savic